 - Oldest and broadest program of applied geophysics in North America.

-- One of only two U.S universities offering a B.S. in Geophysical Engineering.
+- One of the first U.S universities to offer a B.S. in Geophysical Engineering.

 - 50-50 balance between undergraduates/graduates, and between research/teaching.

 Geophysics, along with other geoscience and engineering disciplines, is relevant to solving important problems locally and globally: